jcoehoorn/EasyCSV/README.md

 Based on my CSV Reader initially posted to this Stack Overflow question:
 http://stackoverflow.com/a/1544743/3043
+What sets this CSV reader apart:

+1. You can point it at any csv stream without knowing what kind of records the stream contains, and it will return nice data
+2. It

 Just include EasyCSV.cs in your CSharp Project